Back to Blog

 • Storage Space: Having enough storage is crucial for managing and showcasing an extensive portfolio without constraints.
 Choose a platform that offers generous storage options and the option to expand your storage as your galleries grow.

-• Image Quality: Your platform should ensure high-resolution photos remain high-resolution.
+• Image Quality: Your platform should ensure high-resolution photos remain high resolution.
 You don't want any image quality to be compromised when you upload photos (or when clients download or print them).

 • User-Friendly Site Navigation: Simplicity in uploading and organizing your work is key.
 A straightforward, smooth browsing experience can be the difference between securing a new client or missing out.